 Advertisement

-“We bought our first little home in south Auckland and had our two babies out there, but I just never felt grounded,” she says.
-What she was missing, but couldn’t articulate at the time, was a sense of community.
 She recalls the series of pivotal moments that compelled their move.
-“We were at the surf club and it was full of families.
+“We were at the surf club, and it was full of families.
 Then, everyone knows everyone, so I would be at the supermarket and running into my dad’s golf buddies.
 It felt like we were coming home.”

-But the course of true home love never runs smoothly.
-The relocation encountered a fair few road bumps – missed sales, nine months spent crashing with Brooke’s dad, Covid – but fortune finally favoured them.
 En route to another auction, the couple took a “stress drive” and spotted a tiny private sale sign on a fence.
 The house, which they subsequently made their own, was more than they ever thought they could achieve: a rock-solid, brick and concrete block build that felt like a warm hug.
-It was beautifully maintained and had more than double the space of their previous home.
-“It’s coming up four years and not a day passes that we don’t feel lucky to have made the move and secured this house,” says Brooke.
+The previous owners had beautifully maintained it, and it offered more than double the space of their old home.
+“It’s coming up four years, and not a day passes that we don’t feel lucky to have made the move and secured this house,” says Brooke.

 Advertisement